pirelaurent/p5_animationFramework/chapters/chap6-beziersTrajectory.md

 ```
 ### bezier helper
 The sketch in *bezierHelper* source code can show any Bezier curve.
-The trajectory designed by the above configuration is :
+The trajectory designed by the above configuration is the following:
 <img src = "../img/forDoc/bezier1.png" width = 400> </img>
 start point is **green**, end point is **red**, inter1 is **yellow** and inter2 is **orange**